June 2, 2018

 I greased the pan with butter and measured out my portion for the dough.
 Then I realized I didn’t have any shortening on hand.
 (So much for a stacked pantry…) No worries though.
 I love baking with coconut oil and had plenty of that.
 I simply replaced the shortening with the same amount of coconut oil.

-Overall, I ended up increasing the butter and coconut oil “shortening” amounts from the Krysabelle’s original.
-(I like a moist biscuit.)
+Overall, I ended up increasing the butter and coconut oil “shortening” amounts from Krysabelle’s version.
 After combining those two ingredients into the dry ingredients (flour, baking powder, salt and sugar), I added the buttermilk and egg.
 I mixed it just until it was combined.
 That was something Krysabelle emphasized.
 Don’t overmix.
 If you want a tender fluffy biscuit, just follow that rule.
 Other than that, biscuit dough is hard to mess it up.
 I like that in a recipe.

 Anyway, within 15 minutes, my biscuits were ready for the oven.